transloadit/uppy/website/src/docs/uppy.md

   name: 'my-file.jpg', // file name
   type: 'image/jpeg', // file type
   data: blob, // file blob
-  source: 'Local', // optional, sets what added the file, for example, Instagram
+  source: 'Local', // optional, determines the source of the file, for example, Instagram
-  isRemote: false // optional, set to true if actual file is not in the browser, but on some remote server, like when using uppy-server + Instagram, for example
+  isRemote: false // optional, set to true if actual file is not in the browser, but on some remote server, for example, when using uppy-server in combination with Instagram
 })
 ```

-`addFile` throws an error if the file cannot be added, either because `onBeforeFileAdded(file)` threw an error, or because `uppy.opts.restrictions` checks failed.
+`addFile` gives an error if the file cannot be added, either because `onBeforeFileAdded(file)` gave an error, or because `uppy.opts.restrictions` checks failed.

 If `uppy.opts.autoProceed === true`, Uppy will begin uploading automatically when files are added.